antmcc1993/Light/README.md

 # Light

-About: “an app that changes the screen from black to white, and back, at the tap of a button”
+About: An app that changes the screen from black to white, and back, at the tap of a button.